elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} And having heard, you understand, comrades, that the Whites have not renounced yet to their hateful privileges; that White people are not ready to stop feasting on the blood and tear of Black people.
+- {:.pr.i} And having heard, you understand, comrades, that the Whites have not yet renounced their hateful privileges; that White people are not ready to stop feasting on the blood and tears of Black people.

 - {:.sp} The Crowd.

 - {:.i2} Kill them!
 Kill!
 Kill!

-*(The crowd closes like a jaw.)*
+*(The crowd closes in like a jaw.)*

 - {:.sp} The Man Reciter.

-- {:.i2} Here begins the blood baptism.
+- {:.i2} Here begins the baptism of blood.

 - {:.sp} The Woman Reciter.